csswizardry/csswizardry.github.com/_posts/2026-06-01-front-ends-missing-metric-the-tbt-window.md

     answer: "TBT can change if FCP or TTI moves, because that changes the measurement window in which long tasks are counted."
   - question: "Can genuine long-task regressions widen the TBT Window?"
     answer: "Yes.
 Because TTI depends on long-task quietness, more or later long tasks can push TTI later, widening the TBT Window and increasing TBT for legitimate reasons."
+  - question: "Is TTI still an important metric?"
+    answer: "TTI is no longer part of the Lighthouse performance score, but it still matters for TBT because it defines the end of the TBT Window."
   - question: "Why should synthetic tools show the TBT Window?"
     answer: "Plotting TBT Window alongside TBT helps developers tell the difference between more blocking work and a larger measurement window."
 ---